-Tina Plokarz (she/her) is a curator, public art consultant and art historian living and working in Philadelphia.
+Tina Plokarz (she/her) is a curator, public art consultant and art historian living and working in Berlin.
 Her experience ranges from developing and implementing cabinet displays and public conferences to large-scale public art commissions of visual and performance art.
 Her expertise also includes strategic planning for public art projects, cultivating partnerships, and raising funds, as well as writing essays and reviews for exhibition catalogues and magazines.

 Plokarz is interested in creating interactive, immersive experiences that challenge our understanding of identity and participation, and that engage people with questions about the environment and social life.
 She has worked with a variety of artists and performers, including Maria Dumlao, Jean Shin, Aaron Terry, Sarah Kavage, Rob Carter, JAK, Anike Joyce Sadiq, Ana Vizcarra Rankin, Emma Sulkowicz, Jordan Griska, Hamish Fulton, and LIGNA, among others.
 She has contributed essays to magazines and publications, such as Al Mudhif – A Confluence (forthcoming), Hamish Fulton – Walking Transformation (2015), and Obsessions and Surreal Worlds (2015).